turingschool/front-end-curriculum/lessons/cross-browser-compat.md

 ## What is Cross-Browser Compatibility

-## Causes of browser discrepencies
+## Causes of Browser Discrepencies

 ## General Strategies & Solutions